behnampourpooneh/SQL_BI_Projects/README.md

 The goal is to extract actionable business insights related to sales performance, profitability, customer behavior, and operational efficiency.

 The analysis focuses on transforming raw transactional data into meaningful KPIs for decision-making.
 ---
+## 📌 Business Problem
+Organizations need to understand their sales performance, customer behavior, and operational efficiency in order to make data-driven decisions.

+This project analyzes retail sales data to answer key business questions such as:
+- Which products and categories generate the most revenue?
+- How is profit distributed across transactions?
+- Who are the most valuable customers?
+- Are there inefficiencies in delivery and logistics?
+---

 ## 🛠️ Technologies Used